ONE-YEAR LIMITED WARRANTY ON UNFINISHED DOORS

 In addition, the following natural properties and characteristics add to the beauty of wood doors and are not considered defects:

-- On all knotty wood species, knots which show light through the door will be filled and knots which do not show light through the door and are not filled should be expected and are not considered defects (Note: On knotty wood species, the location, quantity, and size of knots is unpredictable)
+- On all knotty-grade wood species, knots that show light or underlying substrate through the door will be filled, and knots that do not show light or substrate through the door and are not filled should be expected and are not considered defects (Note: On knotty wood species, the location, quantity, and size of knots is unpredictable and uncontrollable)

 - On wire brushed doors, an inconsistent face plane where stiles or mullions meet rails is acceptable to a depth change of 1/16″, and an apparent open connection between stiles and rails is acceptable to a width of 1/32″

-- On cedar doors, surface checks of up to 1/32″ in width are acceptable and do not compromise the structural integrity of the door
+- Surface checks of up to 1/32″ in width are not considered defects (Note: Such surface checks do not compromise the structural integrity of the door)